Walter Hill: 1970s

 By the early 1970s, Hill wanted to direct.

 I think in casual conversation I would have told anybody I wanted to direct.
 At the same time I knew Hollywood was a closed off place...
 It was much harder to get in.
 To be an older director was a very positive thing.
 It meant you had survived, knew your way, could make things and make them meet your economic responsibilities.
 It was always paramount in studio minds, especially in those days...
 If I was going to direct I was going to write my way in.
 No TV, no play, I was simply somebody who said I have a sensibility, I think I can do this, based on nothing other than my scripts basically.

 Hill met producer Lawrence Gordon in 1973.
 He agreed to let Hill direct a film if he wrote a screenplay for him.
 Hill made a deal to write and direct for scale and in turn got a shot at directing.
 The result was Hill's 1975 breakthrough film, Hard Times, made on location in New Orleans for just $2.7 million in 38 days.
 James Coburn played a fast-talking promoter of illegal street fights in 1930s New Orleans and Charles Bronson played the boxer protagonist.

 The film was also a turning point for Hill as a screenwriter.
 He read Alexander Jacobs' screenplay for the John Boorman film Point Blank and considered it a "revelation" in terms of style and format.
 He decided to tailor his own scripts in that manner, as he described it, "extremely spare, almost Haiku style.
 Both stage directions and dialogue."
 He was also influenced by Sam Peckinpah.
 Hill wrote Hard Times, The Driver, The Warriors, and the uncredited rewrite of Alien in this style.

 Following the movie Hill was approached to direct The Shootist with John Wayne but turned it down as he disliked the script.

 He created the TV series Dog and Cat which premiered in 1977 starring a young Kim Basinger as a police officer.
-It was not a ratings success and was soon cancelled.
+Hill's pilot script was rewritten and he took credit under a pseudonym.
+The TV series was not a ratings success and was soon cancelled.
 However Hill's pilot script later influenced Shane Black's original script for Lethal Weapon.

 Hill's second film as a director was The Driver starring Ryan O'Neal as a laconic getaway driver for hire and Bruce Dern as a driven cop pursuing him.
 No character in the film has a name; they are merely The Driver, The Detective, and so forth.
 Hill originally had wanted to cast Steve McQueen, but he turned down the role because he did not want to do another car film.
 "This Walter Hill is a force to be reckoned with," said O'Neal, "a first rate writer and an even better director.
 And he's fast.
 Most young directors today think they are David Lean."